About the Inquiry

 Earlier this year, the Committee completed its inquiry into the role and purpose of the COPFS.
 In its report, the Committee made a number of recommendations relating to the resources and funding of the COPFS.
 These recommendations covered issues such as staffing levels, delivering efficiency savings and reducing ‘churn’.
 As part of its scrutiny of the COPFS budget, the Committee is also keen to hear views about any progress made since its report.

-Comments on any other issues affecting financial planning by the COPFS for 2018-19 are also welcome.
+Comments on any other issues affecting financial planning by the COPFS for 2018-19 were also welcome.

-The closing date for written submissions is Tuesday 5 December 2017.
+The closing date for written submissions was Tuesday 5 December 2017.

 How to submit your evidence

 Before making a submission, please read the Parliament’s policy on treatment of written evidence.
 In line with that policy, submissions will normally be published on our website.